-The methods involved in the relation $Observer \Rightarrow Long$ Method, were manually inspected.
-It was noticed that the methods implemented in the subject class, responsible for notifying observers, perform a lot of work.
+Analyzing the structure showed by the diagram in Figure 7, we observed that three of four notify methods presented the Long Method bad smell: close(), obtainConnection() and releaseConnection().
+During the manual inspection we noticed that the methods implemented in the subject class, responsible for notifying observers, perform a lot of work.
 Such methods are big and complex, what make the code difficult to read and to understand.
 In some case, there is also scattering in the code, involving log records and observer update, among others, that influence the high complexity and the large size of these methods.